Taco Bell Logo

 Taco Bell Emblem

 Early logos used only text.
 Graphics appeared in 1985.
-It was directly related to the founders’ surname and, accordingly, to the name of the restaurant chain.
+It was directly related to the founders’ surname and, accordingly, to the restaurant chain’s name.
 The bell has a classic shape – only its location has changed.
 At first, it was directed downward; later, the designers placed it diagonally to create the effect as if it were ringing.
-Now its body is slightly wider than before and is drawn from negative space against a purple background.
+Now, its body is slightly wider than before and is drawn against a purple background from negative space.

 Taco Bell Symbol